casper-network/docs-archive/theory/naive-blockchain.rst

 Encoding of stakes
 ~~~~~~~~~~~~~~~~~~

-Main assumption is that a global state encodes (among other things) the “weights map” - an mapping of validators to their voting power.
+Main assumption is that a global state encodes (among other things) the “weights map” - a mapping of validators to their voting power.
 So, mathematically, we expect the existence of a function which assigns to every global state a function mapping validators to their weights:

 .. math::